 The study of religion at Luther College seeks to be interdisciplinary, intercultural, and transformative.
 It is interdisciplinary in that religion courses draw on a wide array of perspectives from fields such as history, literature, the social sciences, the arts, and philosophy to make sense of the role religion plays in the world, helping students to integrate and synthesize learning from their other courses.
 It is intercultural in that students engage religious faith and practice in a global context, empowering them to move beyond a concern for immediate interests into a greater awareness of their place in a complex and ever-changing world.
 It is transformative by raising critical questions about fundamental aspects of religious faith and practice in order to expand students' understandings of both self and others, leading to a life of purposeful service in the world.

+The religion department at Luther College particularly excels at offering courses that prepare students for the ministry, discuss fundamental theological questions, introduce students to ethical problems and reasoning, explore issues of social justice and equality, teach interfaith literacy, and facilitate global competence.
 The study of religion provides a strong complement to programs of study in business, international studies, law, library science, literature, medicine, music, political science, and psychology, while also forming a foundation for careers in ordained and lay ministry, social service, volunteer service, and social advocacy.
 Many of our majors and minors pursue graduate study in theology and religious studies.

 Because the academic study of religion provides a strong foundation for the liberal arts, all Luther students take two religion courses as part of the common ground experience of the general education program.
 The first of these is a course in biblical studies, where students develop the skills of close reading, analysis, and critical inquiry necessary for further study in religion and the liberal arts.
 The second course may be drawn from the full array of religion course offerings.
 Course offerings at the 200 level provide students broad surveys of topics.
 Courses at the 300 level (excluding REL 380 and 381) provide students the opportunity to study particular topics in greater depth and require more intensive writing and research.